-Most people have been in this situation: your credit score has taken some hits and you need to figure out how to increase that score…fast!
-Be it because you require a loan for your small business or you are looking to apply for a home mortgage, you need to find a solution to improving low or bad credit.
-While unfortunately there is no magic formula per se, there are certain steps you can take and things you can start doing now that will ultimately help you raise up that FICO score.
+Most people have been in this situation: your credit score has taken some hits, and you need to figure out how to increase that score and fast!
+Be it because you require a loan for your small business or are looking to apply for a home mortgage, you need to find a solution to improving low or bad credit.
+While, unfortunately, there is no magic formula per se, there are specific steps you can take and things you can start doing now that will ultimately help you raise that FICO score.
 Though, keep in mind, this can take some time.
 In others, it is not going to happen overnight.

 Here are a few fast facts to think about: